VioletStarsinChains/FelixSaysDoubt/README.md

 - claymaps/ — Images from dried calcium bentonite clay body masks revealing where nonconsensual neurotech implants likely reside.

-- foia_requests/ — Drafts and final copies of FOIA filings to various entities
+- FOIA requests/ — Drafts and final copies of FOIA filings to various entities

 - Field Guides/ - Things I dont understand, but professionals might!

 - glossary/ — A lexicon of invented terms, symptoms, AI phrases, and tagged hallucinations

-- timeline.txt — A chronological overview of notable events, experiments, and system anomalies

-- felix/ — Files related to the Felix AI interface prototype
+- felix/ — Files related to the Felix AI epistemology-based interface prototype

 - z/ — The mysterious informant whispering in my ear

-- Fanfiction/ - I have to keep myself entertained somehow!
+- Fanfiction/ - Because I have to keep myself entertained somehow!

 For more information, find me on X at FelixSaysDoubt.

+//////////

 FAQ